Ajit-Kumar-1/eventmod/Readme.md

 - Background jobs, for expiring events, logging metrics and adding events to database
 - Integration tests added for each route
 - Simple in-memory caching of successful login credentials

+## Future proposals for improvement

+- Add an endpoint to relinquish claimed events, instead of waiting 15 minutes for expiry
+- Per-user limits for claims and assignments
+- Sort events by time of creation / claim / assignment